freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/topological-sort.md

 The compiling of a library in the VHDL language has the constraint that a library must be compiled after any library it depends on.
 The above data would be un-orderable if, for example, `dw04` is added to the list of dependencies of `dw01`.

-Input of the function will be a multiline string, each line will consist of name of the library, followed by it dependencies (if exist).
+The input of the function will be a multiline string, each line will consist of the name of the library, followed by its dependencies (if exist).

 For example: